Kintsugi is a traditional Japanese technique that mends broken ceramics with gold, celebrating the beauty in imperfections.

 Fee: $92.39.
 NNMCC members 20% off

-Participants will use a Kintsugi-influenced method and steps to repair their own broken items during this session and take them home after the class.
+Kintsugi is the Japanese traditional technique to repair broken ceramics.
+Participants will use a Kintsugi-influenced method and steps to repair their own broken item during the session and take them home after the class.

 Please note that the repaired items are intended for decor only and should not be used for food or drink.

-Important: Please be aware that we will use urushi lacquer which can cause severe skin irritation.
 Always wear provided gloves and apply Vaseline to exposed skin.
 Avoid contact with non-intended surfaces.
-Do not take this class if you have previously been exposed to poison ivy.
+Please do not take this workshop if you’ve been exposed to poison Ivy previously.

 Introduction Class